leandromoreira/ffmpeg-libav-tutorial/README.md

 The previous section showed a simple transmuxer program, now we're going to add the capability to encode files, specifically we're going to enable it to transcode videos from `h264` to `h265`.

-After we prepared the decoder but before we prepare the output media file we're going to set up the encoder.
+After we prepared the decoder but before we arrange the output media file we're going to set up the encoder.

 * Create the video `AVStream` in the encoder,
 * Use the `AVCodec` called `libx265`,